4 John Carpenter Street & 1 Tallis Street, EC4

 Founded in 1880 the Guildhall School of Music and Drama has grown from 62 students to roughly 1,000 today and is one of the highest ranking arts schools in the UK.
 From 1887 to 1977, it occupied these premises, which included 45 studios, an organ room and a large practice and performance space.
 In the late 1970s, it relocated to the Barbican.

 After being vacated, almost a century later after being built, the Guildhall School of Music building was incorporated into the vast, lugubrious, visually impregnable London headquarters of JP Morgan Chase.
-This process appears to have been much less sympathetic that the incorporation, in the same JPMC complex, of the former City of London School of Boys.
+This process appears to have been much less sympathetic that the incorporation, in the same JPMC complex, of the former City of London School.